 The Primary Care Physician Assistant Program at USC is dedicated to the advancement of physician assistant education and emphasizes service to the medically underserved.
 The program is committed to preparing students from diverse backgrounds to practice medicine with physician supervision.
 Emphasis is placed upon understanding and appreciating diversity.
 The program aims to prepare its graduates to practice and promote primary health care of the highest quality as part of an interprofessional team.

 - Quality Education: Promote excellence in education through carefully considered admissions policies, a well-prepared faculty, and a strong primary care instruction.
-The graduation rate is 99.3 percent from 2011-2016.

 - Diversity: Emphasize diversity in the selection of students, faculty and staff, and throughout the curriculum.